Semantic.UiCalendar

 Summary

 Begins a grouping of property changes.
 You can use this method to group property changes so that notifications will not be sent until the changes are finished.
 If you plan to make a large number of changes to an object at one time, you should call this method at the beginning of the changes to begin deferring change notifications.
-When you are done making changes, callendPropertyChanges()
+When you are done making changes, callendPropertyChanges() to deliver the deferred change notifications and end

 deferring.